 I have been especially considering this idea of perfectionism in the last few days as I wrote one of my final papers.
 In it, I reflected on how one assignment this semester managed to spiral me right back into the thick of perfectionism for about two weeks.
 Thankfully, I was able to wake up and quit my perfectionism once more before anybody got hurt

 Beyond my personal experience, the theme of perfectionism was also present in some of my course readings this semester.
 It turns out there are many places perfectionism can manifest, including spiritual practices.
-One of my favourite discussions of this can be found in a book I read for one of my Buddhist courses this semester:
+One of my favorite discussions of this can be found in a book I read for one of my Buddhist courses this semester:

 Basically, Brach is making the point that if we replace outward perfectionism with spiritual practice, but we then expect ourselves to be the perfect spiritual person, we have simply shifted the focus of our perfectionism instead of relinquishing it.
 While I would argue there are less healthy things to attempt to perfect than one’s spiritual practice, Brach still makes a compelling point.